Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 What Are Paper Wasps?

-Once the temperatures start to rise, insects begin to pop up.
+Once temperatures start to rise, insects begin to pop up.
 Many people grow concerned when they start noticing stinging insects in their yard, especially wasps.
 Paper wasps are a type of wasp frequently spotted in yards and homes.
 Check out how to identify them so that you can easily eliminate an infestation.

 Paper wasp